eliemichel/LilySurfaceScraper/README.md

 Download the [latest release](https://github.com/eliemichel/LilySurfaceScrapper/releases/latest), then in Blender, go to `Edit > Preferences`, `Add-on`, `Install`, browse to the zip file.

-Make that you have ticked the small checkbox next to "Import: Lily Surface Scrapper", otherwise the add-on will not be active.
+Make sure that you have ticked the small checkbox next to "Import: Lily Surface Scrapper", otherwise the add-on will not be active.

 ![Add-on loaded in the User Preferences](doc/preferences.jpg)